Business Intelligence vs. Data Analytics

 BI focuses on providing historical and real-time data insights to support decision-making.
 It helps organizations understand the past and present state of their business operations and identify areas for improvement.

-However, DA focuses on predictive analytics to forecast future trends and events based on data.
+However, DA uses predictive analytics to forecast future trends and events based on data.
 Its purpose is to help organizations make data-driven decisions that can optimize their future performance.

 BI is typically used to analyze structured data, which is organized and pre-processed to make it easier to understand.
 BI tools such as dashboards and reports allow users to analyze and visualize data in a user-friendly format.

-However, DA is used to analyze structured and unstructured data from various sources, including text and images.
+However, DA analyzes structured and unstructured data from various sources, including text and images.
 DA uses natural language processing (NLP) and machine learning (ML) to extract insights from unstructured data.

-BI typically involves descriptive analysis, focusing on describing and summarizing data to gain insights.
+BI typically involves descriptive analysis, describing and summarizing data to gain insights.
 This type of analysis helps understand an organization’s operations’ past and present state.

-However, DA uses predictive analytics, which focuses on forecasting future trends and events based on historical data.
+However, DA uses predictive analytics to forecast future trends and events based on historical data.
 This type of analysis is useful for making informed decisions about future business strategies.

 BI primarily uses data visualization and reporting tools to present data in an easy-to-understand format.
 It is also common to use data warehousing and data mining techniques to gather and analyze data.